mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Equipped** with Blacksteel Glave.

 name:     Ancestral Divination
-text:     Draw a card for each friendly minion.
+text:     Draw a card for each allied minion.

 name:     Bakezori
 text:     Whenever this minion is moved for any reason, draw a card.